x42bn6/sandbox/we-say-things-bulba-interview.md

 - Team Spirit winning felt like new players were taking over
 - Has known Nightfall for a while, and was convinced the Ramzes experiment would have worked, so this could have done so too
 - Fly kicked - one of the biggest regrets he's had
-- Felt that the top placements were being taken for granted - got complacement
+- Felt that the top placements were being taken for granted - got complacent
 - With Jerax, a close friend, maybe his addition was also thinking with his heart rather than his head
 - Felt bad for Nightfall with visa issues (Ukraine war).
-In one circumstance, he had to go to Mexico City last minute with him.
+In one circumstance, he had to go to Mexico City last-minute with him.
 They had to bootcamp in 3 different locations too.
 The situation was understandably bad for Nightfall
 - Due to visa issues, they had MSS stand-in temporarily too
 - Discovered that (in hindsight) without Fly, there was no leader on the team
 - Felt bad for Jerax and Nightfall - the situation was clearly dreadful for them